Spandau Ballet: True

 The band released their third album, True, in March 1983.
 Produced by Tony Swain and Steve Jolley, the album featured a slicker pop sound and was recorded at Compass Point in the Bahamas.
 It was at this point that Steve Norman began playing saxophone for the band.
-The title track gave the band their first UK No.1 single.
-It was a multi-format hit in the US, reaching No.1 on the Adult Contemporary chart, No.4 on the Billboard Hot 100 and US Cash Box and also entering the US R&B charts.
+The title track gave the band their first UK No. 1 single.
+It was a multi-format hit in the US, reaching No. 1 on the Adult Contemporary chart, No. 4 on the Billboard Hot 100 and US Cash Box and also entering the US R&B charts.
 The band played four sell-out shows at The Wilton and The Palace, Los Angeles, in December 1983.
-The song was also a No.1 in Ireland and Canada and Top 5 in the Netherlands, Australia, New Zealand and Spain.
+The song was also a No. 1 in Ireland and Canada and top 5 in the Netherlands, Australia, New Zealand and Spain.
 It won a BMI award as one of the most played songs in history when it passed four million airplays in the United States, the equivalent of 22 years' continuous play.

-The follow-up single, "Gold", reached No.2 in the UK and Top 5 in Belgium, Ireland and Spain.
-The album topped the charts internationally, spent 64 consecutive weeks in the Top 100 albums chart and reached No.19 on the US Billboard 200.
-The singles "Gold" and "Communication" peaked at No.29 and No.59 in the US Billboard Hot 100.
+The follow-up single, "Gold", reached No. 2 in the UK and the top 5 in Belgium, Ireland and Spain.
+The album topped the charts internationally, spent 64 consecutive weeks in the top 100 albums chart and reached No. 19 on the US Billboard 200.
+The singles "Gold" and "Communication" peaked at numbers 29 and 59 respectively on the Billboard Hot 100.
 On their UK tour they were the first rock band to play Sadler's Wells and the Royal Festival Hall.